Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 5. Quality Assurance and Model Validation

-After the manual review and retraining phases, additional quality assurance measures were implemented to ensure the final structured transcripts were accurate and reliable, including:
+After the manual review and retraining phases, additional quality assurance measures were implemented to promote the final structured transcripts were accurate and reliable, including:

 - Cross-Verification: Structured transcripts were cross-verified against the original unstructured versions to ensure all pertinent information was captured correctly.

-To ensure the robustness and reliability of the transcript normalization tool across academic years and to continuously validate performance across new datasets, the model was used to analyze all residency applicant transcripts received (to-date) for ERAS 2025.
-This was accomplished through a daily iterative process, up to and including all transcripts received by season opening at 9am ET on 9/25/2024.
+To promote the robustness and reliability of the transcript normalization tool across academic years and to continuously validate performance across new datasets, the model was used to analyze all residency applicant transcripts received (to-date) for the 2026 ERAS season.
+This was accomplished through a daily iterative process, up to and including all transcripts received by season opening at 9am ET on 9/24/2025.
 Transcripts received after that date/time were included on a continual basis every hour, following receipt of the transcript from ERAS.

 This projection served three main purposes:

-- Accuracy Determination: Given this transcript normalization tool is first being used for the ERAS 2025 residency application cycle, by applying the model to the latest version of medical school transcripts, we were able to assess performance and accuracy in real-time, with newly formatted or updated transcripts.
+- Accuracy Determination: Given this transcript normalization tool is being updated for the 2026 ERAS residency application cycle, by applying the model to the latest version of medical school transcripts, we were able to assess performance and accuracy in real-time, with newly formatted or updated transcripts.
 This process involved additional cross-verification, random sampling and validation.

 - Continuous Improvement: The insights gained from this validation step were used to further refine and retrain the model, while addressing any new discrepancies or errors and incorporating updated transcript formats or grading standards that may have emerged.
 Program users may also submit error corrections identified while using this tool through the process discussed at the end of this document.

-- Create Grading Profiles for Each Applicant: For every applicant for which a transcript was analyzed for ERAS 2025, a grading profile was created to include grades for each of the 7 Cortex Defined Core Clerkships (where applicable/available).
-Once determined, the grading profile for each applicant was final for the season.
-Each known and verified applicant grade for each clerkship, is presented in the summary view for each residency program utilizing Cortex to perform an application screen and review of that applicant.
+- Create Grading Profiles for Each Applicant: For every applicant for which a transcript was analyzed for the 2026 ERAS season, a grading profile was created to include grades for each of the 7 Cortex Defined Core Clerkships (where applicable/available).
+Each known and verified applicant grade for each clerkship is presented in the summary view for each residency program utilizing Cortex to screen and review applicants.
 These grades were also used and included in the grading distribution calculations described in the next section.

 7. Analysis and Determination of Grade Distributions